gchq/gaffer-doc/getting-started/predicate-examples.md

 #### First item is less than 2 or second item is more than 10

 When using an Or predicate with multiple selected values, you need to use the Or.Builder to build your Or predicate, using .select() then .execute().
 When selecting values in the Or.Builder you need to refer to the position in the input array.
-I.e to use the first value use position 0 - select(0).You can select multiple values to give to a predicate like isXLessThanY, this is achieved by passing 2 positions to the selec method - select(0, 1)
+I.e to use the first value use position 0 - select(0).You can select multiple values to give to a predicate like isXLessThanY, this is achieved by passing 2 positions to the select method - select(0, 1)

 As Java: